sutingchen/ShellScripts/README.md

 This repository stores the Shell scripts which automate tasks in Mac or Linux environment.

 1. The ASP.NET Core Website Deployment Script automates the following deployment steps in a Linud (Ubuntu) server:
-- Back up old published files
+- Back up the old published files
-- Remove old published files
+- Remove the old published files
 - Copy file from the working project's _publish_ folder to /var/aspnetcore/[nameOfProject]/
 - Restart the supervisord process
 - Log activity details